spencertipping/tau/m/stream.md

 Each stream can specify its "maximum atomic write" capacity, which must be at least 512 bytes.
 This makes it compatible with even the lowest values of `PIPE_BUF` on UNIX systems.
 Typically, a stream that offers very low atomic-write capacity will be wrapped with a byte-multiplexer, causing each record to be shredded into suitably small blocks before being reassembled by the recipient.

+Streams within the same node need not copy or serialize anything; they can use `shared_ptr<record>`.

 ## Bidirectionality
 Unlike bash's unidirectional `|` operator, τ pipelines typically have both a forward and a backward stream.
 This allows components to locally side-negotiate their communication protocol without a third party to coordinate.